No, this isn’t an article about over-eating.

 “I’ve had no bad reactions, and people think I’m a lot younger than I am, which is good,” Rudolph says.
 “I’m aging very well.”

+What is organic?
 Just as people are eager for healthier diets, more are turning to natural and organic skin care products.

 Though not an official designation for skin care, the U.S. Department of Agriculture considers “natural” products to be those that do not contain artificial flavor, coloring ingredients, chemical preservatives or any other artificial or synthetic ingredient.
 Such products also are not more than minimally processed.